USS Arizona Memorial

 • Remember that the Memorial is located on an active US Military Base

-• Take your time at the memorial and in the museum
+• Take your time at the USS Arizona Memorial and in the museum

 • There are no washrooms at the USS Arizona Memorial - Go before you view the documentary